-WHO WE ARE…
+WHO WE ARE

-WHAT WE DO…
+WHAT WE DO

-Choose from Black Canyon, Topock Gorge, Topock Marsh, Needles area, Lake Mead, Park Moabi, Desert Hot Springs, Yuma, Draper Lake, and Lake Martinez and with so many options, we have to trip to fit your needs.
+Choose from Black Canyon, Topock Gorge, Topock Marsh, Needles area, Lake Mead, or Park Moabi (some Covid restrictions still apply).
+With so many available options, we are sure to have a trip that fits your needs!
 Wilderness activities include flat-water paddling, fishing, hiking, camping, exploring, bird watching, photography, or just relaxing.
 We always have a good time on our river, and we want you to have a good time too.

 People often ask us about our name and how it originated – so here’s the straight stuff: